-The Windows Forms project template creates a Windows Forms application using C#, J#, or Visual Basic and the common language runtime (CLR).
+The Windows Forms project template creates a Windows Forms application.
 Debugging this type of application in Visual Studio is straightforward.
-For more information, see How to: Create a Windows Application Project.
+For more information, see How to: Create a New Windows Forms Application Project.

 When you create a Windows Forms project with the project template, Visual Studio automatically creates required settings for the Debug and Release configurations.
 If necessary, you can change these settings.
 These settings can be changed in the <project name> Property Pages dialog box (My Project in Visual Basic).

 For more information, see Managed Debugging: Recommended Property Settings.

 The following table displays one additional recommended property setting.

 You can debug Windows Forms applications from inside Visual Studio, or by attaching to an already running application.
 For more information about attaching, see Attaching to Running Processes.